Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

 Note that, as anticipated, the functions $\cw_k(x), k\geq 2$ are smooth (i.e.\ infinitely differentiable) everywhere except at points of the form $x=2n\pi, n\in\mathbb{Z}$.
 The term labelled ``$n=0$" is non-smooth at $x=0$.

-By way of summary, we note that the formulae (\ref{cos-even-had-sum})-(\ref{s0-form}) and (\ref{wk-log-sum}) provide the complete description of the functions/distributions $\ca_k$ that is required to determine (a) the global form of the singularities of the GF and (b) the sum-of-Hadamard forms representation of GF.
+By way of summary, we note that the formulae (\ref{cos-even-had-sum})-(\ref{s0-form}) and (\ref{wk-log-sum}) provide, via \eqref{A-trig-split}, the complete description of the functions/distributions $\ca_k$ that is required to determine (a) singularity structure of the GF and (b) the sum-of-Hadamard forms representation of GF.
 We turn now to the first of these.